ssnd/seq-db/docs/en/05-seq-ql.md

 id: seq-ql
 ---

-# SeqQL
+# seq-ql

 ## Full-text Search

-Full-text search in SeqQL allows filtering results based on document tokens.
+Full-text search in seq-ql allows filtering results based on document tokens.
 Queries can include exact phrases or keywords separated by spaces.
 The behavior depends on the index type; more details on token formation can be found in the [index types](index-types) documentation.